The Children of William Wetmore and Ann Ponting

 Thomas married Mary Wetmore on 13 November 1832 at Bristol.

-Thomas and Mary had two children
+Thomas and Mary had at least two children

 - Thomas Wetmore.
 Born 1839